PiercingDan/spark-Jupyter-AWS/README.md

 export spark_master_hostname=Spark Master Public DNS export memory=1000M

-PYSPARK_DRIVER_PYTHON=jupyter PYSPARK_DRIVER_PYTHON_OPTS="notebook --no-browser --port=7777" pyspark --packages com.databricks:spark-csv_2.10:1.1.0 --master spark://$spark_master_hostname:7077 --executor-memory $memory --driver-memory $memory
+PYSPARK_DRIVER_PYTHON=jupyter PYSPARK_DRIVER_PYTHON_OPTS="notebook --no-browser --port=7777" pyspark --master spark://$spark_master_hostname:7077 --executor-memory $memory --driver-memory $memory
 ```

 You can find your Spark Master Public DNS on the AWS EC2 console.
-You can check how much memory there is available on your instances by going to *SparkMasterPublicDNS:/8080* in your browser.
-Note, flintrock's default security group should have the port 8080 open to your computer by default; if not, then you can change it manually on the EC2 console.
+Note that each time you start a cluster, the Public DNS will be different, therefore you will need to alter it with the right DNS.
+To set the proper amoutn of memory, you can check how much memory there is available on your instances by going to *SparkMasterPublicDNS:/8080* in your browser.
+Note that flintrock's default security group should have the port 8080 open to your computer by default; if not, then you can change it manually on the EC2 console.

 Source `jupyter_setup.sh`.
 By default, jupyter should run on port 7777.
 Then, to access the notebook on your browser, port forward on your local computer:
 ```